SS Minnewaska Passenger List – 25 August 1928 | Roosevelt Family, Columbia Professor Chalfont Robinson, Naval Surgeon Sir Daniel McNabb

-Front Cover of a First Class Passenger List for the SS Minnewaska of the Atlantic Transport Line, Departing 25 August 1928 from London to New York via Boulogne-sur-Mer, Commanded by Captain Frank H. Claret.
+Front Cover, SS Minnewaska First Class Passenger List, Departing 25 August 1928 from London to New York via Boulogne-sur-Mer, Commanded by Captain Frank H. Claret.
 GGA Image ID # 17382eb4fc

 Senior Officers and Staff